 The Creative Writing Submissions Checklist Every Writer Needs:

 ✅ Identify your best manuscript/poems.
 If you’re submitting short prose or poetry, you may find it difficult to pinpoint your BEST work for submission.
-Learn more about literary journal trends and check out our advice about how to choose the right poems to submit as a group.
+Learn more about literary journal trends to help you pick the best!

 ✅ Solicit feedback.
 Though you may or may not be able to afford a professional content editor for your manuscript, it’s always a good idea to have a knowledgeable fellow writer give your manuscript a once-over.

 ✅ Prepare a cover letter or query letter.
 We know, we know.
 This is easier said than done!
 Though a cover or query letter might appear to be nothing more than basic info (like an author bio, contact information, and a book blurb), agents and editors will read a LOT of subtext into your letter—whether you mean for it to be there or not.
 If possible, consider getting professional assistance to create your query letter.
 Or, at the very least, consult with successful peers to learn their strategies.